COVID-19 Coronavirus Landlord-Tenant Laws, Regulations, and Procedures

 Coronavirus: What Landlords Need to Know

-The coronavirus pandemic and the resultant national lockdown continue to affect landlords and their renters in several ways.
+The coronavirus pandemic and the resultant international lockdowns and state shutdowns continue to affect landlords and their renters in several ways.
 While we have learned much about coronavirus and COVID-19 over the past months, there are steps landlords should still be taking to help mitigate the pandemic’s effects on their tenants and bottom lines.

 State of Emergency End Date